sandeepraju/sandeepraju.github.io/_posts/2024-01-05-five-books-from-2023.md

 star: false
 category: blog
 author: sandeeprajup
-description: Books that I enjoyed reading in 2023!
+description: "Books that I enjoyed reading in 2023!"
 ---

 In 2023, I unintentionally rediscovered a lost habit — the joy of reading.
 A habit that, in all honesty, was not part of any plan but unfolded organically throughout the year.